sannansaleem/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?
   - A boxplot would be good in order to see any outliers in the data set so that they maybe ommitted when making our final conclusions
+  - Outcomes by country could be an alternative table that maybe used for kickstartes that are region specific
+  - Outcomes in relation to number of backers (i.e. a greater number of backers would likely imply a greter chance of success)